Lincoln man arrested in homicide near city's homeless shelter; police investigating second body found

 "That's why it's categorized as suspicious," she said.
 "We don't know yet.
 And we're still trying to figure that out with all the evidence we're collecting, processing the scene and things like that."

-When describing how investigators developed Wright as a suspect in the homicide and how they found him at the shelter Wednesday night, the police chief credited both her officers and members of the public who came forward.
+When describing how investigators developed Wright as a suspect in the homicide and how they found him at the shelter Wednesday night, Ewins credited both her officers and members of the public who came forward.

 "It was ongoing work by our investigators," she said.
 "Interviews with witnesses, people that were in the area during the incident, that's what led us to him."